Parsa-Rajabi/CMPT-276/docs/final.md

 ## Details

-- The exam is closed book, with the exception of one letter-sized, **two-sided** cheatsheet (can be handwritten or typed)
+- The exam is closed book, with the exception of one letter-sized, **two-sided** cheatsheet (ONLY **HANDWRITTEN** - handwriting with a tablet stylist is allowed).
+  - You can choose to use the cheatsheet or not.
+It is not mandatory.
+  - The cheatsheet can include any hand drawn of graphics, notes, etc. that you think will help you during the exam.
   - The cheatsheet must be submitted with the exam.
 Make sure to write your full name and student number on it.
+  - Cheatsheets that have been typed using a computer will not be allowed and taken away.
 - You should take the time to review all course materials in detail (including labs, assignments, assigned readings/videos/etc.).

 ## Topics